 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the Investment Plan in lieu of the FRS defined benefit plan.
 University employees already participating in the State University System Optional Retirement Program or DROP are not eligible to participate in the Investment Plan.
 Employer and employee contributions are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 Service retirement benefits are based upon the value of the member's account upon retirement.
 Benefit terms, including contribution requirements, are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contributions, that are based on salary and membership class (Regular Class, Senior Management Service Class, etc.), as the FRS defined benefit plan.
-Contributions and account balances among various approved investment choices.
+Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
 Costs of administering the Investment Plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.06 percent of payroll and by forfeited benefits of Investment Plan members.
 Allocations to the Investment Plan member accounts during the 2018-19 fiscal year were as follows: